Social Studies Curriculum at The Campus School

 Sixth Grade Social Studies

-The Upper School social studies curriculum builds upon the skills and knowledge students have developed as primary and intermediate students at the Campus School.
+The Middle School social studies curriculum builds upon the skills and knowledge students have developed as primary and intermediate students at the Campus School.
 In sixth grade, the overall theme is Ancient Civilizations.
-Units include Prehistory, The Fertile Crescent, Ancient India, an interdisciplinary unit with language arts based on the novel Shadow Spinner, Ancient Greece, and Ancient Rome.
+Units include Prehistory, The Fertile Crescent, Ancient India, an interdisciplinary unit with language arts based on the novel Shadow Spinner, Islam, Ancient Greece, and Ancient Rome.
 As part of their studies, students organize and analyze information in several ways.
 They created human history timelines with different scales, use Venn diagrams to compare Assyria and Babylon, and develop webs about Otzi the Iceman.
 Because the development of writing is such a key component of civilizations, students experiment with cuneiform writing on clay tablets, study the importance of the development of the alphabet system of Phoenicia, and justify the view that ‘cursive writing is a blessing’ by comparing it to other writing systems.
 Students learn about another key development of civilizations by studying how law and government began.
 For example, they examine primary sources such as excerpts from Hammurabi’s Code and compare it to the Campus School Code.
 Another major theme of the Ancient Civilizations course is a strong focus on the way individuals impact civilization.
 When studying ancient Greece, students learn about the impact Pericles made on the Golden Age of Athens, and how Socrates shaped western civilization.
 The study of India includes an introduction of the rich religious connections to cultural development as students learn about Hinduism and Buddhism.
 They write their own ‘Upanishads’ and create a group essay comparing key ideas of the two religions.
-Later, they may choose a topic related to India as the basis for their 6th grade social studies project.
-The theme of how religion impacts civilization continues when students read the novel Shadow Spinner in language arts class and social studies class.
+The theme of how religion impacts civilization continues when students study the history of the brth of Islam and read the novel Shadow Spinner in language arts class and social studies class.
 The novel is a retelling of the famous tales of Scheherazade and the 1001 Arabian Nights, allowing students to engage with the history of Persia and the development of Islam, independent research, and oral storytelling.
 The Ancient Civilization course concludes with a study of Greece and Rome, with a particular focus on the development of government.
 Students continue to engage with primary documents, explore the role of famous individuals such as Julius Caesar on civilization’s development, and make further connections between civilizations as they explore commonalities and unique features.
 In the end, students will have a rich background to draw from, as they respond to the question, “How have ancient civilizations shaped U.S. history and the world?”

 Seventh Grade Social Studies